 What is Prolotherapy?

+Prolotherapy is known as a complementary and alternative (CAM) method of treatment for joint and muscle pain.
 Prolotherapy is a CAM treatment that is a series of injections of an “irritant solution” into joints or muscles.
-The solution, typically sugar, can “trigger growth in the connective tissue”, and this can lead to less pain.1 The exact mechanism behind this treatment is unknown; however, pain signals are no longer sent once the weakened areas are strengthened.2 In general, this treatment is used when musculoskeletal issues have not been resolved through other therapies.
+The solution, typically made of sugar, can trigger an aided growth in the connective tissue.
+And this can lead to less pain.1 The exact mechanism behind the effectiveness of this method of treatment is unknown; however, pain signals are no longer sent once the weakened areas are strengthened by the solution.2 In general, this treatment is used when musculoskeletal issues have not been resolved through the patient’s pursuit of other types of therapies.

-Other names for this therapy are “sclerosant therapy, sclerotherapy, regenerative injection therapy, “proliferative” injection therapy and nonsurgical ligament reconstruction”.
-The solution is injected into the soft tissue, and natural healing is thought to occur as a result of the inflammatory response.
-The idea is that new blood vessels will form and strengthen the injured tissue, therefore reducing pain.
-Physicians can be trained in prolotherapy by such organizations as the American Academy of Sclerotherapy and the American Association of Orthopaedic Medicine.
+Organizations such as the American Academy of Sclerotherapy and the American Association of Orthopaedic Medicine can train physicians in prolotherapy.
 Medical doctors who receive the training include physiatrists, orthopedic surgeons, anesthesiologists, neurosurgeons, and osteopaths.
 Other groups involved with this treatment are the American Academy of Physical Medicine and Rehabilitation and the International Spinal Injection Society.3

 What is it Used For?

-Historically, it is thought that the idea of irritating or injuring an area in order to promote healing originated in Roman times.
-In the 1930s, type of therapy was used to treat “ligamentous laxity”.
-The injections generally contain dextrose, glycerine, lidocaine, sodium morrhuate, and phenol.
-Treatments are usually given “every two to six weeks for several months”.4 It can be used for pain management, neck pain, back pain, and for particular conditions, such as sciatica, whiplash, sacroiliac issues, and degenerative disc disease.5 There are a few types of this CAM treatment, including Platelet Rich Plasma Prolotherapy (PRP), Dextrose Prolotherapy, and Biocellular Prolotherapy.
-The latter takes adult stem cells from the patient’s body.6
+Historically, it is thought that the idea of irritating or injuring an area in order to promote healing through inflammation originated in Roman times.
+In the 1930s, this type of therapy was used to treat “ligamentous laxity”.
+The injections generally contain the ingredients dextrose, glycerin, lidocaine, sodium morrhuate, and phenol.
+Treatments are usually given to patients somewhere between every two and six weeks over the course of several months.4 It can be used for pain management, neck pain, back pain, and for other particular applicable conditions, such as sciatica, whiplash, sacroiliac issues, and degenerative disc disease.5 There are a few types of this CAM treatment, including Platelet Rich Plasma Prolotherapy (PRP), Dextrose Prolotherapy, and Biocellular Prolotherapy.
+The latter takes adult stem cells from the patient’s body for use in the treatment.6

 The success rates of this treatment have been anecdotally reported to be as high as 80-90% effective.
-Physicians have reported improvements in back pain, reduction in injury recurrence, and increased ligament, tendon, and joint strength.
-Success seems to be based on proper diagnosis, follow-up therapy compliance, and physician skill levels.7 The point of this therapy is to provide an alternative to cortisone shots, NSAIDs, arthroscopy, and narcotics.8 According to the American Association of Orthopaedic Medicine, “Inflammatory prolotherapy will likely be the most cost effective form of prolotherapy“.
-Another type being investigated is “growth factor injection prolotherapy”.9
+Physicians have reported cases where patients experienced improvements in back pain, reduction in injury recurrence, and increased ligament, tendon, and joint strength.
+Success seems to be based on proper diagnosis, follow-up therapy compliance, and the skill levels of the physicians administering the solution.
+Diagnosis is usually done through x-ray in order to see if the painful area is viable for this particular type of treatment.7 The point of this therapy is to provide a safer and hopefully more effective alternative to such traditional methods of treatment like cortisone shots, NSAIDs, arthroscopy, and narcotics.8 According to the American Association of Orthopaedic Medicine, “Inflammatory prolotherapy will likely be the most cost-effective form of prolotherapy.”